moritzWa/wallawitsch-gmail.com/src/content/cas.md

 <br />
 <br />

-# Thinking vs. Cognition
+# Tools For Thought Terminologly

 Common norms, terminology, and tractable definitions have guided many advancements in science and technology.
 However, the term "Tools For Thought", which we use to describe tools like RemNote or Roam Research, is not clearly defined.

-## Tools For Thought

 In their work, [How can we develop transformative Tools For Thought? ](https://numinous.productions/ttft/) Michael Nielsen and Andy Matuschak describe the history of the term.
-The first usage of this term goes back to the early computer pioneers.
-In their essay, they state that they are using the word as a catch-all phrase.
-The main problem I see with it is that it does not differentiate between cognitive, e.g., cultural-evolutionary tools (like Hindu-Arabic numerals) and SaaS-like tools.
+The first usage of this term, they explain, goes back to the early computer pioneers.
+One problem with this term is that it does not differentiate between cognitive, e.g., cultural-evolutionary tools (like Hindu-Arabic numerals) and software tools, for example, note-taking apps.

-Thinking and Thoughts are also not clearly defined.
-For example, thought can be indulgence into an imaginative or pleasurable experience and, therefore, something that we don't try to improve through a tool's usage.
+Thinking and Thoughts are also not clearly defined, which makes the use of this term even harder.
+In this essay I will use the term Cognition Augmentation Software to describe software that augments our cognition.

 # Augmented Cognition